mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > **RECOMMENDATION:**
 > If unidirectional transport is used for the secure transport channel, prefer
-> using a protocol which provides Forward Error Correction.
+> using a transport protocol which provides Forward Error Correction.

 ## Intended Security Guarantees